 Simon Elias, Director of Lean Competency System, recently wrote a blog post titled “Let’s Ban the Eighth Waste.”
 Simon questioned the addition of an eighth waste, “untapped human potential,” and identified five criteria to determine if something identified as waste actually is waste.
 So, as I sometimes do, I would like to critique excerpts of the article (Note: bold text is in the original article).
-It begins as follows:
+Simon’s blog post begins as follows:

 However, many practitioners and organisations have added an eighth waste to Ohno’s original list, relating broadly to untapped human potential or some similar wording connecting to the notion that if you don’t maximise the contribution of employees and motivate them to excel, then this is ‘waste’ or at least opportunity lost.
 This often manifests itself in waste lists as: